ahwillia/HiddenMarkovModel.jl/README.md

 # Creates a Gaussian HMM with 2 hidden states (default params)
 hmm = HMM(2,Normal())

-## Create some synthetic tranining data
+## Create some synthetic training data
 μ1,μ2 = -20,15 # mean emission of state 1 and state 2
 σ1,σ2 = 3,5    # std of emissions in state 1 and state 2